chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 ## auth

 AWS cognito is a service that provides user authentication and access control.
-Cognito makes it easy to implement user sign-up, password reset with a customisable hosted UI.

-amplify has an `auth` plugin that when added to the project will create a hosted UI with AWS cognito.
-The auth plugin is added with the command:
+Cognito makes it easy to implement user sign-up, password reset with a customisable hosted UI. amplify has an `auth` plugin that will create a hosted UI with AWS cognito when added to the project:

 ``` bash
 # format is amplify add <plugin>
 amplify add auth
 ```

 `amplify` will then ask questions to get the desired configuration of AWS Cognito.
-There are a lot of options presented and the amplify-cli changes fairly regularly, so they may not be the same as seen here.

-The important choices that we want to make are:
+There are a lot of options presented and the cli changes fairly regularly, so they may not be the same as seen here.
+The important choices to make are:

 - Choose manual configuration
 - No unauthenticated logins